spmedia/PhishingSecLists/README.md

 # Greetz 🙏

-All the CTI and data nerds out there, tk0, joohoi, rj2, SP, and the DEFCON225 homies who help w scanning!
+All the CTI and data nerds out there, tk0, joohoi, rj2, SP, <a href="https://cybersecuritystickers.com/">Cybersecurity Stickers</a> and the DEFCON225 homies who help w scanning!

 # Star History ⭐